trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 | :---:        | :---:        | :---:        | :---:        | :---:        |
 | `TLS` | `ECDHE` | `ECDSA` | `AES_128_GCM` | `SHA256` |

-`TLS` is the protocol.
-Starting with `ECDHE` we can see that during the handshake the keys will be exchanged via ephemeral Elliptic Curve Diffie Hellman (`ECDHE`). `ECDSA` is the authentication algorithm. `AES_128_GCM` is the bulk encryption algorithm: `AES` running Galois Counter Mode with `128-bit` key size.
-Finally, `SHA-256` is the hashing algorithm.
+`TLS` is the protocol (standard starting point).
+Starting with `ECDHE` we can see that during the handshake the keys will be exchanged via ephemeral Elliptic Curve Diffie Hellman (`ECDHE`) - elliptic curve version of the Diffie-Hellman key-exchange using ephemeral keys. `ECDSA` is the authentication algorithm used to sign the key-exchange parameters, omitted for RSA. `AES_128_GCM` is the bulk encryption algorithm: `AES` running Galois Counter Mode with `128-bit` key size. `AES_256` would denote a 256-bit key, with `GCM`, only `AES`, `CAMELLIA` and `ARIA` are possible, with `AES` being clearly the most popular and widely deployed choice.
+Finally, `SHA-256` is the hashing algorithm - the hash-function used as a basis for key-derivation from the master secret in the TLS protocol, as well as for authentication of the finished message.

 The client and the server negotiate which cipher suite to use at the beginning of the TLS connection (the client sends the list of cipher suites that it supports, and the server picks one and lets the client know which one).
 The choice of elliptic curve for `ECDH` is not part of the cipher suite encoding.
 The curve is negotiated separately (here too, the client proposes and the server decides).